adlnet/xAPI-Spec/xAPI.md

 * The LRS MUST return every value in the contextActivities Object as an array, even if it arrived as a single Activity Object.
 * The LRS MUST return single Activity Objects as an array of length one containing the same Activity.
-* The client SHOULD ensure that every value in the contextActivities Object is an array of Activity Objects instead of a single Activity Object.
+* The Client SHOULD ensure that every value in the contextActivities Object is an array of Activity Objects instead of a single Activity Object.

 ###### Details